gunjanverma0405/Portfolio-App/README.md

 * **Video for the demonstration of the app:**

-Please wait the video will load
+Please wait the video will load<br>
 <img src="./Demo/demo_video.gif" width="300" height="700" />